MicrosoftDocs/ai-builder/ai-builder-docs/manage-model.md

 ### Overfit models

 An _overfit_ model appears to perform very well&mdash;if not perfectly&mdash;when run on your training data.
 That can be because there's a field in your training data that directly corresponds to outcome.
 For example, let's say you have a prediction model that predicts whether a shipment will arrive on time.
 If your historical data includes the actual delivery date, your model would predict perfectly when run against your historical data.
-It probably wouldn't do so well when run on real data in your business environment, because the delivery date field wouldn't be populated yet.<!--Excellent explanation!-->
+It probably wouldn't do so well when run on real data in your business environment, because the delivery date field wouldn't be populated yet.<!--Excellent explanation!-->  <!--Thanks!
+I'll just leave this here.  :)-->

 ## Edit the model name